-This is an example of 2-node cluster configuration for using the BMC linkage functions, such as the forced stop function of a physical machine.
+This is an example of 2-node cluster configuration for using the BMC linkage functions, such as the forced stop function of a physical machine, chassis identify function, BMC heartbeat resources, and external linkage monitor.

-- When using BMC-related functions, connect the interconnect LAN and BMC management LAN via a dedicated HUB. - Use as fast a HUB as is available.
+- Different models of server can be used together, but each server must support the use of BMC linkage functions. - When using BMC-related functions other than BMC heartbeat resources, connect the interconnect LAN and BMC management LAN via a dedicated HUB. - Use as fast a HUB as is available.